Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzStorageShare.md

 ```

 ### -Force
-Force to remove the share with all its snapshots, and all content in them.
+Force to remove the share with all of its snapshots, and all content.

 ```yaml
 Type: System.Management.Automation.SwitchParameter